oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	![](images/group-details.png "group-details")

-  Once you have filled in these details click create.
+  Once you have filled in these details, click create.
 Your group should show up under Groups

 	  ![](images/group-created.png "group-created")